moorepants/anaconda-dee-config/README.md

 July 1 version freeze date.
 Build the installer to see what versions are installed.
 We are working on a way to publish regular version lists.

+Will you install may favorite IDE (e.g. PyCharm, VS Code, etc.)?

+> We can install any IDE that is installable from a Conda Forge package.
+For
+> example, we install and provide Spyder and Jupyter Lab as part of this
+> software distribution.
+If your desired IDE is not installable from Conda
+> Forge, you should contact ICT with your request as it is outside the scope of
+> this effort.

 # Contact and request list

 This is a list of people who have requested packages in the past or expressed